 Why is sitting bad for you?

-Spending too many hours in relatively the same position not only takes a toll on our bodies in regards to our posture and musculature, it limits circulation.
-We all have one big organ that pumps fresh, clean blood out— our heart— but there is no organ to return this blood back to our our filtering organs; the kidneys, liver, and pancreas.
+Spending too many hours in relatively the same position not only takes a toll on our posture and musculature, but it also limits circulation.
+We all have one big organ that pumps fresh blood — our heart.
+But there is no organ to return this blood back to our filtering organs; the kidneys, liver, and pancreas.
 Our bodies rely on movement, bending, flexing, and twisting to create a mechanical pump to move this blood back through those organs.
 Without movement, we have no return pump.
 Without the return of blood, we become stagnant, and this stagnation leads to inflammation.
-According to the Cleveland Clinic, “chronic inflammation plays a role in almost every major disease, including cancer, heart disease, diabetes, Alzheimer’s disease and even depression.”
+According to the Cleveland Clinic, “chronic inflammation plays a role in almost every major disease, including cancer, heart disease, diabetes, Alzheimer’s disease, and even depression.”

 As we bend over the keyboard, our shoulders hunch forward, thereby creating a lactic acid build up and soreness through the upper back, neck and shoulders.
-Another side affect from this position that we may not realize is that our upper chest muscles constrict, and often for those who do a lot of computer work, these muscles are permanently taught.
+Another side affect from this position that we may not realize is that our upper chest muscles constrict.
+Oftentimes for those who do a lot of computer work, these muscles are permanently taught.
 Opening up through the chest is a liberating release from the keyboard hunch.
 Find a doorway, and place hands and forearms along the doorframe, then allow yourself to lean forward.
 Try to release into the pose completely, holding it for several minutes.
 Feel free to experiment with the pose by moving your arms higher or lower in the doorway.

 Use a Ball